Find a Member

 The work of our group (jointly directed by Patrick Moore and Yuan Chang) has focused on human tumor viruses since the early 1990s when we identified Kaposi's sarcoma associated herpesvirus (KSHV/HHV8) and showed that this virus was causally associated with Kaposi's sarcoma, the most common AIDS-related cancer in the United States and the most common malignancy in parts of Africa.
 We sequenced the KSHV genome, developed serologic assays, determined its prevalence in human populations, and characterized many of its critical viral oncoproteins.
 We have continued to study virus-host cell interactions in the context of dysregulation of pro-proliferative and anti-apoptotic pathways.
 We recently identified the seventh human tumor virus, Merkel cell polyomavirus (MCV), from a Merkel cell carcinoma (MCC).
 We characterized the transcriptional products of MCV and described the early region viral T antigen oncoproteins.
 Our work has established that MCV causes ~80% of MCC: we determined that the virus is clonally integrated in MCC tumor cells; that human tumor-associated Large T (LT) antigens contain signature truncation mutations; that T antigen proteins are expressed in MCC tumor cells by novel antibodies we developed; and we are the first laboratory to show rodent cell transformation by MCV sT antigen but not the LT antigen.
 We have identified several novel cellular interactors for MCV T antigens that open new avenues of investigating critical oncogenic signaling pathways.
 We have focused on many aspects of cancer etiology as modeled through oncogenic tumor viruses.

-Dr. Glorioso has spent his career studying the molecular biology of HSV and the last 20 years developing HSV gene vectors.
-He is a world-wide leader in this field and has to the expertise to develop the technology related to the treatment of diseases of the peripheral and central nervous system.
+Dr. Glorioso has spent his career studying the molecular biology and immunology of HSV and the last 20 years developing HSV gene vectors for local and systemic therapies.
+He is a world-wide leader in this field and has the expertise to develop the technology related to the treatment of diseases of the peripheral and central nervous system.
 His interest in peripheral nerve disease has included nerve degeneration due to diabetes and cancer drug therapies that have led to treatments of animal models.
 Studies to understand the pathophysiology of chronic pain and the identification of gene therapy interventions that create effective pain therapies have been long standing interests and he was among the first to develop HSV vectors to treat pain.
-This research has culminated in clinical trials for treatment of cancer pain.
-Dr. Glorioso has also focused his attention on neurodegenerative diseases that include SCA1 and Huntington's disease and the development of oncolytic vectors to treat brain tumors.
-Part of this research extends his application of HSV vectors for vector delivery across the blood brain barrier and for targeting specific neuronal cell populations in animals.
-He has also recently developed HSV vectors for the creation and neuronal differentiation of human iPS cells derived from fetal brain and human fibroblasts.
+This research has culminated in clinical trials for treatment of cancer-related and arthritis pain.
+Dr. Glorioso has also focused his attention on neurodegenerative diseases that include SCA1 deficiency Alzheimer’s and Huntington's disease and the development of oncolytic vectors to treat brain tumors.
+Part of this research extends his application of HSV vectors for systemic delivery for treatment of metastatic cancer and muscular dystrophy.
+He has also recently developed HSV vectors for the creation and neuronal differentiation of human iPS cells derived from fetal brain and human dermal fibroblasts.
+His vector technology has been licensed to numerous biotech companies in which Dr. Glorioso serves as founder and/or consultant.

-Research in my lab combines nuclear magnetic resonance (NMR) spectroscopy with biophysics, biochemistry, and chemistry to investigate cellular processes at the molecular and atomic levels in relation to human disease.
-We presently focus on two areas in biology: gene regulation and HIV pathogenesis.
+Research in my lab combines nuclear magnetic resonance (NMR) spectroscopy and other structural biology methodologies with biophysics, biochemistry, and chemistry to investigate cellular processes at the molecular and atomic levels in relation to human disease.
+We presently focus on two main areas in biology: gene regulation and HIV pathogenesis.
 To understand how biological macromolecules work and intervene with respect to activity and function, detailed knowledge of their architecture and dynamic features is required.
 Evaluation of the major determinants for stability and conformational specificity of normal and disease-causing forms of these molecules will allow us to unravel the complex processes associated with disease.
-Our group has developed new NMR methods for determining three-dimensional structures of biological macromolecules and applies these to challenging systems.
-Key contributions include the development of restrained molecular dynamics/simulated annealing algorithms and multidimensional, heteronuclear spectroscopy, which allowed the extension of conventional NMR methods to higher molecular weight systems.
-Our group has solved solution structures of a large number of medically and biologically important proteins, including cytokines and chemokines, transcription factors and their complexes and various HIV and AIDS related proteins.
-Work is also carried out on protein folding and design using the model protein GB1.
+Our group is also developing new NMR methods, such as 19F in-cell NMR.

 Dr. Homa's research is focused on understanding the molecular basis of herpes simplex virus type 1 (HSV-1) capsid assembly and viral genome packaging into the viral capsid.
 DNA encapsidation and cleavage involves the coordinated interaction of several HSV proteins that are essential for production of infectious virions.
 How these multi-protein assemblies associate and interact to accomplish this complex task touches on fundamental questions in biology.
 The HSV-1 genome is translocated into the icosahedral procapsid through a donut-shaped 'portal' that is present at one of the 12 vertices of the procapsid.
 This process is directed by the terminase complex, which consists of the HSV UL15, UL28, and UL33 proteins that function both as part of the ATP-hydrolyzing pump which drives DNA into the capsid, and also as a nuclease that cuts the concatemeric DNA at specific sites to yield a capsid containing the intact genome.
 The capsid is then stabilized by the addition of the capsid vertex specific component (CVSC), composed of the UL17 and UL25 proteins, which functions to retain the packaged DNA and to signal for nuclear egress of the mature DNA-filled capsid, as well as for nuclear attachment of the incoming, infecting capsid.
 Seven viral gene products are required for the stable packaging of viral DNA into the preformed HSV procapsid.
 Orthologs of these HSV DNA packaging genes are found in all three classes (alpha, beta, and gamma) of herpesviruses.
 Information obtained about the function of these proteins from these studies should therefore apply to other herpesviruses such as human cytomegalovirus, varicella zoster virus and Epstein-Barr virus.